 Subp.
 31. Historical places.
-For the destruction, in whole or part, or the moving of a property that is listed on the National Register of Historic Places or State

-Register of Historic Places, the permitting state agency or local unit of government shall be the RGU, except this does not apply to projects reviewed under section 106 of the National Historic Preservation Act of 1966, United States Code, title 16, section 470, er the federal policy on lands, wildlife and waterfowl refuges, and historic sites pursuant to United States Code, title 49, section 303, or by a local heritage preservation commission certified by the State Historic Preservation Office pursuant to 36 CFR 61.5 and 61.7.
+For the destruction, in whole or part, or the moving of a property that is listed on the National Register of Historic Places or State Register of Historic Places, the permitting state agency or local unit of government shall be the RGU, except this does not apply to projects reviewed under section 106 of the National Historic Preservation Act of 1966, United States Code, title 16, section 470, or-the federal policy on lands, wildlife and waterfowl refuges, and historic sites pursuant to United States Code, title 49, section 303, or projects reviewed by a local heritage preservation commission certified by the State Historic Preservation Office pursuant to the Code of Federal Regulations title 36 sections 61.5 and 61.7.
 This subpart does not apply to a property located within a designated historic district if either the property is listed as "non-contributing" in the official district designation or if the State Historic Preservation Office issues a determination that the property is non-contributing.